1 Canadian Parachute Battalion

 OUT OF THE CLOUDS - The history of the 1st Canadian Parachute Battalion

-UT OF THE CLOUDS – The history of the 1st Canadian Parachute Battalion
+OUT OF THE CLOUDS – The history of the 1st Canadian Parachute Battalion, first edition.

 1 Canadian Parachute Battalion was authorized on Canada’s birthday in 1942, on July 1st.
 Originally slated as a mobile home defense parachute unit, the Battalion was redesignated for overseas.
 Initial parachute training had been done at Fort Benning, Georgia.
 Many were also trained at Shilo Manitoba and Ringway in England.
 The battalion served honourably in Canada, the UK and operationally as part of the British 6th Airborne Division.
 They were among the first to land on D-Day (1944-06-06 in Normandy, France), fought in the Battle of the Bulge, fought on the Mass River, parachuted into Germany in March 1944 and advanced to Wismar where 6 AB Division stopped the Soviets from illegally occupying Denmark.
 The Battalion was disbanded in 1945.